Ranjith54321/JAVA/README.md

 ## JVM is a Comilor or Interpretor :

    The JVM converts that code into machine code using the Java interpreter.
 The JVM uses the interpreter at runtime, after that it execute the code on the host machine.
 As the Java compiler compiles the source code into the Java bytecode.

+  Java Compilor produces the Byte code using anthen pass it to JVM

+  JVM Interprets the byte code to Machine code Here Interpretor is used  **